Funding opportunity

 • estates and indirect costs

-• directly incurred costs for international co-leads (an exception funded at 100%) may be requested, although we expect most costs to be incurred by UK organisations
+• directly incurred costs for international partners (an exception funded at 100%) may be requested, although we expect most costs to be incurred by UK organisations

-The leadership team will have flexibility over use of most of the funding within the total awarded, especially considering the award duration.
-There will be constraints on the use of capital equipment funding.
+The leadership team will have flexibility over use of the directly incurred funding within the total awarded, especially considering the award duration.
+There are constraints on the use of directly allocated and capital equipment funding.

-We do not expect exact costs to be known at the time of outline application and specified.
-Flexible funds can be requested and used to develop activities and support new opportunities but must be appropriately justified with clear plans for financial management.
+Flexible directly incurred or exceptions funds can be requested and used to develop activities and support new opportunities but must be appropriately justified with clear plans for financial management.

 What we will not fund